Graciekroos/SNPcalling_2022/README.md

 I then named this file "barcodes.txt" and loaded it onto Stacks.

-I used process_radtags for demultiplexing, specifying the barcodes, the restriction enzyme used (-e) as PstI, rescue barcodes and cut sites (-r).I also wanted to have higher quality data so I specified (-c) to remove any reads with uncalled bases and (-q) to discard reads with low quality scores.
+I used process_radtags for demultiplexing, specifying the barcodes.txt file for barcodes, the restriction enzyme used (-e) as PstI, and rescue barcodes and cut sites (-r).
+I also wanted to have higher quality data so I specified (-c) to remove any reads with uncalled bases and (-q) to discard reads with low quality scores.

 Next, I specified the barcode type according to section 1.4.2 of the Stacks manual, as paired end with inline barcodes on the single and paired-ends (--inline_inline)